Effect of magnetic field on jet transport coefficient $\hat{q}$: Acknowledgement

-{\bf Acknowledgment:} The authors acknowledge to few members of \href{https://sabya623355158.wordpress.com/}{TPRC-IITBH} - Sarthak Satapathy, Jayanta Dey, Anki Anand, Ranjesh Kumar, Ankita Mishra, Prasant Murmu, who worked on quasi-particle picture~\cite{SS_JPG,JD2}, which is used in present work.
-D. Banerjee acknowledges Inspire Fellowship research grant [DST/INSPIRE Fellowship/2018/IF180285].
+The authors acknowledge following members of \href{https://sabya623355158.wordpress.com/}{TPRC-IITBH} who previously worked on quasi-particle picture~\cite{SS_JPG,JD2}: Sarthak Satapathy, Jayanta Dey, Anki Anand, Ranjesh Kumar, Ankita Mishra and Prasant Murmu.
+D. Banerjee acknowledges the Inspire Fellowship research grant [DST/INSPIRE Fellowship/2018/IF180285].
 A. Modak and P. Das acknowledge the Institutional Fellowship research grant of Bose Institute.
-A. Budhraja thanks Dr. Rishi Sharma for useful discussions.
+Significant part of computation for this work was carried out using the computing server facility at CAPSS, Bose Institute, Kolkata.